 The situation is similar for other mental illnesses.
 Many different studies have been carried out to try and prove the causal relationship between use of cannabis and the appearance of other psychiatric conditions, such as schizophrenia.
 Cannabis use is likely to increase the risk of developing schizophrenia and other psychoses; the higher the use, the greater the risk.

 There is moderate evidence of a statistical association between cannabis use and a small increased risk for the development of depressive disorders.
-Anecdotal evidence teaches us, however, that you should not generalise.
+Anecdotal reports tell us, however, that you should not generalise.
 There are people who benefit from cannabis and others for whom it is not suitable.
 There is always someone who has a friend whose deep depression was cured by smoking cannabis, and someone else who knows someone who was able to stop taking his medication by starting to smoke joints.

 On the other hand, people have friends who became depressed from consuming cannabis.
 In fact, examples can be found for all possible arguments.
 Everyone is probably a little bit right.
 It is highly likely that these anecdotal reports reflect the reality of the relationship between cannabis and depression more accurately than is the case for other conditions where the connections are less clear.